FusionAuth/fusionauth-site/site/_posts/2020-08-26-announcing-fusionauth-1-19.md

 If you are migrating to FusionAuth, typically you are using [the Import Users API](/docs/v1/tech/apis/users#import-users), perhaps with a [custom password encryptor](/docs/v1/tech/plugins/password-encryptors).
 You usually want to minimize impact on your users due to migration of a production system.

 With this release you can now import refresh tokens issued by a different user management system.
 FusionAuth will continue to honor those tokens.
-Rather than forcing a user to log at migration, when clients present the old refresh token, new JWTs will be issued.
+Rather than forcing a user to log in at migration, when clients present the old refresh token, new JWTs will be issued.
 Score one for smooth, transparent migrations.

 ### Application email templates